-Coming from the UK, the decorations strike me as more subtle and Victorianesque, though you may still find dancing reindeer and a fluorescent Santa ho-ho-hoing his way through the starry Vienna night if you look hard enough.
+Coming from the UK, the decorations strike me as more subtle and Victorianesque, though you may still find the occasional dancing reindeer and a fluorescent Santa ho-ho-hoing his way through the starry Vienna night if you look hard enough.

 Here are three decorating traditions that were relatively new to me: